Zhengqbbb/cz-git/docs/cli/config.md

 ## Description

-czg will ==automatically== configure the current directory or the root directory of the configuration file, but if you need to **specify path** a configuration file, you can use this option
+czg will ==automatically== configure the current project path or home path of the configuration file, but if you need to **specify path** a configuration file, you can use this option

 e.g: `czg --config="./config/cz.json"`